llyles97-cmyk/xfinity-customer-friction-analysis/README.md

 Customer complaints are one of the clearest signals of where a business is failing at scale.

 For telecom companies like Xfinity, complaints reflect breakdowns across billing systems, network reliability, installation processes, and customer support operations.
-Identifying patterns within this data can help prioritize operational improvements and reduce customer churn.
+Identifying patterns within this data helps prioritize operational improvements and reduce customer churn.

-This project analyzes complaint data to surface the primary drivers of customer friction and translate them into actionable insights.
+This project translates raw complaint data into structured, business-aligned insights to identify the primary drivers of customer friction.

 ---

 ## Objective

-Transform raw complaint data into a structured, business-aligned framework that answers:
+Transform unstructured complaint data into a framework that answers:

 - Where are customers experiencing the most friction?
 - What types of issues drive the highest complaint volume?
-- How complex are customer complaints (single vs. multi-issue)?
+- How complex are complaints (single vs. multi-issue)?
 - How do issues vary across regions?

 ---